mypreview/Conj/docs/validate-your-envato-purchase-code.md

 # Validate Your Envato Purchase Code

-## How To Register Your Envato Purchase Code

 Follow the steps below to validate your copy of the [Conj - eCommerce WordPress Theme](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview):

 ![Register your Envato purchase code for Conj - eCommerce WordPress Theme](img/conj-enter-envato-purchase-code.jpg)